Walter Cronkite School of Journalism and Mass Communication policies

 Academic integrity

-Academic dishonesty in any form will not be tolerated in the Walter Cronkite School of Journalism and Mass Communication.
+Academic dishonesty in any form is not tolerated in the Walter Cronkite School of Journalism and Mass Communication.
 The crux of democracy is the ability of citizens to obtain honest, truthful and balanced information, and the credibility and integrity of individual journalists and communications professionals are crucial in that effort.
-In light of the school's mission to prepare students to become journalists and communications professionals, it is critical that credibility and integrity are fostered within the educational environment of the school.
+In light of the school's mission to prepare students to become journalists and communications professionals, it is critical that credibility and integrity be fostered within the educational environment of the school.

-The school has zero tolerance for academic dishonesty; instructors enforce academic integrity in every course and educational activity offered or sanctioned by the school.
-Any allegation of academic dishonesty will be referred to an appointed academic integrity officer for investigation.
-They elevate cases to the school's standards committee for review and recommendation to the dean of the school.
-If the committee finds that a student has engaged in academic dishonesty in any form — including cheating, plagiarizing and fabricating (examples (PDF)) — that student shall receive a grade of XE for the class and may face suspension or expulsion from ASU.
+The school has zero tolerance for academic dishonesty; academic integrity is enforced within every course and educational activity offered or sanctioned by the school.
+Any allegation of academic dishonesty is referred to an appointed academic integrity officer for investigation, with cases elevated to the school's Standards Committee for review and recommendation to the dean of the school.
+If any student is found to have engaged in academic dishonesty in any form — including cheating, plagiarizing and fabricating (see examples (PDF)) — that student shall receive a grade of XE for the class and may face suspension or expulsion from ASU.

-At the beginning of every Journalism school class, every student must digitally agree to uphold the school's commitment to academic integrity, as well as the ASU Academic Integrity Policy and the Student Honor Code.
-This agreement indicates that each student has read and understood the terms of academic integrity violations and all potential sanctions.
+At the beginning of every Cronkite School class, every student must digitally agree to uphold the school's commitment to academic integrity, as well as the ASU Academic Integrity Policy and the Student Honor Code.
+This agreement indicates that each student has read and understands the terms of academic integrity violations and all potential sanctions.

 Responsibilities related to academic integrity

-Accuracy: Since accuracy is the most important aspect of journalism, students must adhere to rigid standards for all submitted work, regardless of the intent to publish.
-Any major error of fact, anything that would require a printed correction if the story were to appear in a newspaper — a misspelled proper name, an erroneous phone number, an incorrect address, a libelous statement or a misstatement of a major fact — will result in a grade of "E" (59 percent) on that assignment.
-Minor misspellings or errors of grammar will bring down the grade.
-Carelessness will cause students to lose points fast.
+Accuracy: Because accuracy is the most important aspect of journalism, students must adhere to rigid standards for all submitted work, regardless of the intent to publish.
+Any major error of fact, anything that would require a printed correction if the story were to appear in a newspaper — a misspelled proper name, an erroneous phone number, an incorrect address, a libelous statement or a misstatement of a major fact — results in a grade of "E" (59%) on that assignment.
+Minor misspellings or errors of grammar bring down the grade.
+Carelessness causes students to lose points fast.

-Classroom etiquette: Students must keep mobile devices — including smartphones — stored out of reach during class unless prompted by the instructor.
-Students may only use computers during class to take notes and engage with course content.
-Food and drinks are not allowed in the classroom.
+Classroom etiquette: Students must keep mobile devices stored out of reach during class unless prompted by the instructor.
+Students may use computers, phones and other devices during class only to take notes and engage with course content.
+Food and drinks other than water are not allowed in the classroom.
 Students should arrive on time and be prepared to engage meaningfully with their instructor, peers and course content.

 Deadlines: Meeting deadlines is crucial to success in any Cronkite course.
 The instructor holds students to the same standards as professional communicators.
 Students are expected to meet all deadlines, including testing technology and equipment well ahead of those deadlines.
-Assignments submitted even one minute past the deadline will not be accepted; they will receive a zero.
+Assignments submitted even one minute past the deadline are not accepted; students receive a zero.
 There are no exceptions, including for technical difficulties.
-For example, students with unreliable internet connections have been unable to submit their assignments on time and thus earned no points for those assignments.
+For example, students with unreliable internet connections have been unable to submit their assignments on time and, thus, earned no points for those assignments.

 Extreme personal circumstances: Students should notify their instructor as soon as possible if an extreme individual circumstance interferes with the ability to complete coursework.
 Examples include hospitalization of a student, death of an immediate family member, or a natural disaster.

-Active duty military: Students on active duty with the military and, because of deployment or service responsibilities, experience Internet connectivity issues that prevent them from participating in course activities or meeting assignment deadlines, must notify the instructor as soon as possible to discuss appropriate accommodations.
+Active duty military: Students who are on active duty with the military and, because of deployment or service responsibilities, experience Internet connectivity issues that prevent them from participating in course activities or meeting assignment deadlines must notify the instructor as soon as possible to discuss appropriate accommodations.

-Religious accommodations: Students who need to be absent from class due to religious observance should notify their instructors at the beginning of the semester.
+Religious accommodations: Students who need to be absent from class because of religious observance should notify their instructors at the beginning of the semester.

-Diversity principles: The Walter Cronkite School of Journalism and Mass Communication embraces inclusivity in student, staff and faculty populations in order to create an academic environment that fosters diversity of thought and acceptance of all people regardless of race, gender, age, sexual orientation or societal, political, cultural, economic, spiritual or physical differences.
+Diversity principles: The Walter Cronkite School of Journalism and Mass Communication embraces inclusivity in student, staff and faculty populations to create an academic environment that fosters diversity of thought and acceptance of all people.
 To this end, the school directs efforts to the following four principles:

 According to ASU policy SSM 104-02, “Students, faculty, staff, and other individuals do not have an unqualified right of access to university grounds, property or services.
 Interfering with the peaceful conduct of university-related business or activities or remaining on campus grounds after a request to leave may be considered a crime."